entrecode/ec.admin/README.md

 Here, just add the models you want as a Resource.

 Important: If a resource contains any references (entry / entries fields), you MUST add the referenced models too.
-To hide an untwanted model from the sidebar, just set list to undefined (or do not use entryCrud spread syntax).
+To hide an untwanted model from the sidebar, just set list to undefined (or do not use entryCrud spread syntax and omit list prop).

 ## Provider Hooks